Childbirth positions

-Childbirth positions (or maternal birthing positions) are the physical postures that the pregnant mother may assume during the process of childbirth.
+Childbirth positions (or maternal birthing positions) are the physical postures that the pregnant female may assume during the process of childbirth.
 They may also be referred to as delivery positions or labor positions.

 In addition to the lithotomy position (on back with feet pulled up), still commonly used by many obstetricians, other positions are successfully used by midwives and traditional birth attendants around the world.
 Engelmann's seminal 1882 work "Labor among primitive peoples" publicised the childbirth positions amongst primitive cultures to the Western world.
 They frequently use squatting, standing, kneeling, and all fours positions, often in a sequence.
 They are referred to as upright birth positions.

 Understanding the physical effects of each birthing position on the mother and baby is important.
 However, the psychological effects are crucial as well.
 Knowledge about birthing positions can help mothers choose the option they are most comfortable with.
 Having the agency and self-control to change positions in labor positively influences the mother's comfort and birthing experience, which increases the birthing outcome and her satisfaction with labor.

 Lithotomy position

-In the lithotomy position, the birthing person is lying on their back with their legs up in stirrups and their buttocks close to the edge of the table.
+In the lithotomy position, the pregnant woman is lying on her back with her legs up in stirrups and her buttocks close to the edge of the table.
 This position is convenient for the caregiver because it permits them more access to the perineum.

 The position has been largely popular in the US and other Western countries over the last two centuries, though cross-culturally and historically, it is very rare (about 18%) for people to assume a prone or dorsal position during childbirth.
 Reclining positions became common in France during the 17th century, as obstetrics became a more respected field and ideas of birth being an affliction rather than natural became widespread.
 The standard of women lying flat on their backs originated in the early 19th century in the US, and was recommended by male obstetricians on the basis of claims that the position was both more convenient for attending medical staff and that women would be more comfortable lying on their backs.

 However, the lithotomy is not a comfortable position for most patients, considering the pressure on the vaginal walls because the baby's head is uneven and the labor process is working against gravity.
 Research suggests that maternal bodily positions have a notable influence on pain experienced during labor and delivery, and that positions such as squatting show significantly reduced pain compared to the lithotomy position.